PranavSriram18/genai_foundations/docs/series/sparse_layer.md

 we'll propose and evaluate some alternatives to MoEs that leverage these principles.

 Some particular frames we will develop include:
-* Each expert in an MoE performs a low-rank read and a low-rank write, and selected experts interact additively, much like attention heads (assuming the expert width is smaller than the residual stream dimension).
+* Each expert in an MoE performs a low rank read and a low rank write, and selected experts interact additively, much like [attention heads](TODO - link) (assuming the expert width is smaller than the residual stream dimension).
-* Removing Top‑$k$ filters does not automatically encourage experts to **compete** to explain an input.
+* TopK selection (routing) is a form of implicit competition.
+The dynamics of this competition are linked to geometric regularizers on norms and angles between experts.
-* Ultimately, what we're doing is learning a decomposition of the data manifold into combinations of low dimensional subspaces.
+* Ultimately, MoEs can be understood as learning a decomposition of the data manifold into combinations of low dimensional subspaces.

 These frames connect MoEs to classical ideas from sparse representation theory, and suggest a set of design principles not visible if we think of MoEs purely as a form of conditional computation.
 We'll spell out this mental model more concretely in Section 3, and connect it to some classical work.
 In Section 4, we'll situate some recent papers along these themes within the frames we've developed.

+## 1.2 Prerequisites
+We'll assume conceptual familiarity with MoEs, and will rely a fair amount on linear algebra concepts related to orthogonality, such as orthonormal matrices, Gram-Schmidt, and PCA (TODO - link).
+Prior background in sparse coding and dictionary learning is helpful but not strictly required.

 ## 2. Limitations of MoEs, and a Thought Experiment